Rules & Strategy

 - Animated Skills and Drills

-- www.cogandrew.com - This has videos of throwing, etc.
+- www.cogandrew.com - This site has videos of throwing, etc.

-- The Huddle - This website contains some more advanced frisbee theory and is a fantastic resource.
+- The Huddle - This website contains some more advanced ultimate theory and is a fantastic resource.
 It features responses to certain questions made by some of the sport's elite players.
-Look to the "Issues" link at the top to see past issues.

 - Frizbay! - Less serious, more comical.
 This video comments on the absurdity of Frisbee and shows a glimpse of where ultimate came from.